Taking you “behind the scenes”. On-camera prep tips for your next video shoot. Plus, common mistakes that can be a challenge to fix in the edit.

 Using “green screen” can open up a world of fun and creative possibilities.
 I am of course assuming you are going to use a green screen to help you communicate your message in a fun, creative way.
 As you read on, you’ll learn important principles and best practices to help you make the best creative choice for your video creations, as well as avoid any angst when editing your video.

-Do You Make These 6 Unique Mistakes in your Videos?
-With just a few coaching adjustments Alice began to see herself in new creative ways.
+With just a few coaching adjustments my client Alice began to see herself in new creative ways.
 Coupled with visual production techniques and filming best practices, Alice began to see and experience herself in new creative ways on-screen and in her own self-produced business videos.

 The idea that “the vast majority of communication occurs non-verbally” is quoted everywhere by advertisers, motivational speakers, and in pop psychology articles.
 The trouble is; it’s just not true.